Defense of a Sidewalk Injury Lawsuit

 If an allegedly injured person files a lawsuit, the City of Philadelphia is only secondarily responsible.
 If the City contributes to the judgment, the property owner must reimburse the city for any amount paid.

-An undefended injury claim can be catastrophic to the property owner or estate heir.
+An undefended injury claim can result in the loss of the inheritance property.
 Below are some of the major problems an injury case can present:

 - a personal judgment against the owner